Monday 9 October 2023

 This dude is an Assistant Professor at the Department of Philosophy, Savitribai Phule Pune University, Pune.
 It may be that his students are from even more disadvantaged backgrounds than his own.
 Yet, precisely because his English is so poor, he can't help them in any way.
 Indeed, he is harming them as well as any cause which he espouses.
 Still, I suppose the Ambedkarites might think they have gained a valuable ally in the shape of a Muslim scholar.
 Now all they need is a Homosexual and a Hijra to complete their rainbow alliance which will help topple Hindutva and return the now openly Brahminical dynasty to power.

 Incidentally, this guy is an editor of a book titled, with refreshing honesty, 'The Imbecile’s Guide to Public Philosophy'.
 I suppose what they meant to say was 'Public philosophy for Dummies'- i.e. a guide for ordinary people with little education but some passing interest in the subject.
 'Imbecile's Guide' means a complete moron has written this guide-book.
 Don't buy it.
 Zizek, it is true, has some notion that the revolutionary is an imbecile and imbecility actually means not needing a crutch or walking stick.
 But Zizek is stupid and ignorant.
-Imbecile meant so weak and feeble as not to even be able to use a stick or a crutch.
+Imbecile meant a person so weak and feeble as not to even be able to use a stick or a crutch.
 But, in modern English the meaning is 'a stupid person'.
 Now, one may say 'we need a stupid person to guide us in Left Hegelianism because only a stupid person would not see the thing is obvious nonsense.
 Moreover, spouting Left Hegelian bullshit has a magical effect.
 It will bring about a big Revolution which will cause the proletariat to starve to death.
 This means evil Capitalist bastards won't be able to exploit the working class.
 They will have to be content with robots.
 True, they may say they are happier than ever but, secretly, they will be very sad because evil Capitalist bastards love stealing the tears of the workers and peasants.

 I suppose people who live in wealthy countries find Zizek's antics amusing.
 It is sad that illiterate Indian imbeciles think they need to advertise their stupidity more particularly in parts of the country where the Left gave up the ghost decades ago.
 Even if all these shitty imbeciles unite all they will gain is a banquet of coprophagy while politics remains a battle between anti-caste Hindutva and casteist Dynasticism.